 Some AIDSVu cities have excluded case counts where the HIV diagnosis may have occurred in a correctional facility.
 Additionally, correctional disclaimers on AIDSVu’s city maps are on a case-by-case basis.
 To see which cities display correctional disclaimers, see the Data Methods page.

 19. Is AIDSVu based on where people lived at the time of HIV diagnosis or where they live now?

 AIDSVu’s data are based on reported residence at earliest HIV diagnosis.

 20. Do you intend to update AIDSVu?
 Are you planning to add new features to AIDSVu?

-Powered By AIDSVu projects use the existing AIDSVu infrastructure to expand to other projects that visualize complex information to inform public health goals.
-Powered By AIDSVu incorporates collaborative content and programs from additional data sources and partners.
-The inaugural Powered By AIDSVu project, HIVContinuum.org, was released in February 2015 and maps engagement across the five stages of the HIV treatment cascade in five heavily impacted cities: Atlanta, Chicago, New Orleans, Philadelphia, and Washington, D.C.
+Powered By AIDSVu projects incorporate collaborative content and programs from additional data sources and partners into the existing AIDSVu infrastructure, expanding visualization of complex information to inform public health goals.
+The inaugural Powered By AIDSVu project, HIVContinuum.org, was released in February 2015, and maps engagement across the five stages of the HIV treatment cascade in five heavily-impacted cities: Atlanta, Chicago, New Orleans, Philadelphia, and Washington, D.C.

 HIVContinuum.org displays data and maps illustrating the HIV care continuum in five large cities in the U.S. – Atlanta, Chicago, New Orleans, Philadelphia, and Washington, D.C.
 The site includes data for persons newly diagnosed between 2007 and 2011 and depicts: New HIV Diagnosis, Late HIV Diagnosis, Linked to HIV Care, Engaged in HIV Care, and Suppressed HIV Virus.